replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 ### Containerd

-* If using v1.4.8 or higher, check that it's not being installed on Ubuntu 16.04.
+* Containerd version 1.4.8 or higher is not being installed on Ubuntu 16.04.

-### Kotsadm
+### KOTS

-* For online installs, check that the Replicated API is accessible/reachable.
+* The Replicated API is accessible/reachable (online installs only).

 ## Adding custom host preflights (Beta)